 Generally, American Express cards are less likely to be accepted in small businesses - neighbourhood restaurants, cafés or independent shops - due to the reasons outlined above.
 You have a better chance of your AmEx card being accepted in larger companies and chains.

-AmEx is also accepted by Trenitalia and Italo, Italy's two national rail companies, and is also accepted as payment by Rome's public transport operator, Atac, to tap on and off the city's buses, metros and trams.
+AmEx is accepted by both Trenitalia and Italo, Italy's two national rail companies, and is also accepted as payment by Rome's public transport operator, Atac, to tap on and off the city's buses, metros and trams.

 Any other things to consider?

-Contactless payment (often colloquially known as contact - as in, pago con contact) is becoming much more common in Italy, albeit only for lower-value purchases.
 If your AmEx card does not have the chip that allows you to tap and pay, then you may want to take cash out or bring another card along.

 If you still have an old-style card that requires swiping and signing, be aware that most smaller Italian businesses do not have this payment option.